Listen to this blog post which will, at a future date, be added to The Explanation Podcast

 This chapter simply shows you what the Bible says about how the minds of all men and women function.
 Every day, minute-by-minute workings that take place in the mind.
 Not in the brain.
 These are activities that take place at the neshama and ruach level.
 Remember, human beings possess both of these components, the neshama by breathing into the first man’s nostrils (Genesis 2:7) and the ruach which God formed in humans (Zechariah 12:1).

 The last post about the role of neshama and this post about the role of the spirit in man are two pieces of the puzzle that fit tightly together, like protons and neutrons in the nucleus of an atom.
 They are inseparable and fundamental particles of each human.
 Unfortunately, you have to ask yourself, how many people, researchers, scientists, psychologists are aware of this and act accordingly?

 Next, we will look at another Spirit; this is God’s Holy Spirit and how He uses that to intervene directly on the human spirit.
 It is the inter-relationship between God and humans.
 This Spirit begins to show how and why God created humans and where He’s going with His plan.

 This blog post is an excerpt from chapter 5.1 of the book Origin of Humankind.

 Check Strong’s concordance for associated Biblical Hebrew words for ruach (H7307).
 For instance, H7306 includes a KJV translation, quick understanding, H7304 is translated be refreshed and large.
 H7305 has the same notion of enlargement.
 The idea is the spirit can be revived; it can be enlarged for understanding.
 This is the power of the human mind and only the human mind.

 Dig Deeper into The Explanation

 Join The Explanation Newsletter to stay informed of updates. and future events.
 No obligations, total privacy, unsubscribe anytime, if you want.

 Since you read all the way to here… you liked it.
-Please use the Social Network links just below to share this excerpt of Inventory of the Universe, Human Mind and Mind Power.
+Please use the Social Network links just below to share this information from The Explanation, Human Mind and Mind Power.
 Neshama and Ruach